UBCO-COSC499-Summer-2024/team-5-capstone-team-5/docs/weekly logs/Nathan Jacinto/LogsJacinto.md

 # June 11-14
 ## Hours: 7 Hours
- Was working on with Nick and Jay to meet the expected deadlines of our milestonea -User Authentication
+ Was working on with Nick and Jay to meet the expected deadlines of our milestonea
+- User Authentication
--Creating Stuff
+- Creating Stuff
--Was attempting with the automatic testing with drone and wasnt't Working
+- Was attempting with the automatic testing with drone and wasnt't Working
+- We had to rework our entire framework because our user authentication (Clerk) had some paid features to allow us to authentications and there was quite a bit of discussion with the current direction